 Twillingate Museum Association

-The Twillingate Museum and Crafts is housed in the former Anglican Rectory and depicts life in Twillingate at the turn of the century.
+The Twillingate Museum and Crafts is housed in the former Anglican Rectory (designated a Registered Heritage Structure by the Heritage Foundation of Newfoundland and Labrador in 2007) and depicts life in Twillingate at the turn of the century.
 Nearby stands St. Peter’s Anglican Church, one of the oldest wooden churches in Newfoundland.
 Inside the Museum, rooms feature a variety of displays to delight young and old, the history buff as well as the casual visitor.
 Highlights include an exhibit dedicated to local opera singer Georgina Stirling, as well as exhibits focusing on a variety of themes such as Maritime Archaic Indian and Beothuk artifacts, medical equipment, community life and genealogy, children’s toys, and regional cemetery data.
 Bilingual signage is present throughout the museum.

 Twillingate Museum and Craft Shop promotes traditional arts and crafts through the sale of locally made handicrafts and through participation in provincial arts initiatives.
 Many of the items found in the Craft Shop have been hand-made by crafts persons from Twillingate or other regions in Newfoundland and Labrador.